Skip to main content

 First of all, the numbers are groundbreaking.
 The program, which provides teaching stints by embedding American professors in the departments of partner universities in China, involved faculty members from several non-China institutions.
 In the program's inaugural year, UK's 29 faculty at Shanghai University represented nearly half of the overall faculty cohort.

 "It was quite impressive to see how strong the UK numbers were among the faculty participating in the short-term teaching program," Maske said.
-"UK was by far the largest group
+"UK was by far

 by Whitney Hale